pnpatel91/Project-Management-System/README.md

   - Many Branches To Many Users (With user_has_branches table)
 - department
   - Many Departments To Many Users (With user_has_departments table)
+- Holiday
+  - Many Holidays To Many Branches (With holidays_has_branches table)
 - attendance (punch-in & punch-out)
   - One attendance To Many branchs (With branch_id in attendance table)
   - One attendance To One User (With created_by in attendance table)